Graduate Diploma in Cancer and Haematology Nursing

 How to apply

 Applications are made directly to the University and assessed by Sydney Nursing School.
-On-time applications for the March Semester close on 1 December.
 Please note that late applications may be accepted.

 (4) Nursing employment experience (position, start and end dates, employer, FT, PT or casual)

 (5) copy of your passport, birth certificate or citizenship certificate;

 (6) copy of your marriage certificate or other appropriate documentation, if your name has changed;

 (7) evidence of English proficiency (ie IELTS test results) if appropriate.

 any other relevant documentation that you feel may support your application.